mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 On the other hand, Android developers got somehow confused, as searching for the ["Android VIPER architecture"][googleAndroidViper] gives some appropriate results, but there isn't even a full page of it.
 Let's review what do we have here:

-* Lyubomir Ganev [series of posts](http://luboganev.github.io/blog/clean-architecture-pt1/) and a [related sample](https://github.com/luboganev/Carbrands)
+* Lyubomir Ganev [series of posts](http://luboganev.github.io/blog/clean-architecture-pt1/) and a [related sample](https://github.com/luboganev/Carbrands),
-* Richa Khandelwal [post on a Realm blog](https://realm.io/news/360andev-richa-khandelwal-effective-android-architecture-patterns-java/) and a [related sample](https://github.com/richk/CourseraDemoApp)
+* Richa Khandelwal [post on a Realm blog](https://realm.io/news/360andev-richa-khandelwal-effective-android-architecture-patterns-java/) and a [related sample](https://github.com/richk/CourseraDemoApp),
-*  Jiri Helmich [presentation](https://speakerdeck.com/helmisek/android-viper-architecture-implementation) and a [related sample](https://github.com/Helmisek/android-viper)
+*  Jiri Helmich [presentation](https://speakerdeck.com/helmisek/android-viper-architecture-implementation) and a [related sample](https://github.com/Helmisek/android-viper),
-* Dmytro Zaitsev [presentation](https://speakerdeck.com/dmitriyzaitsev/viper-sexy-architecting-or-mvp-on-steroids) and a [library he created](https://github.com/RxViper/RxViper)
+* Dmytro Zaitsev [presentation](https://speakerdeck.com/dmitriyzaitsev/viper-sexy-architecting-or-mvp-on-steroids) and a [library he created](https://github.com/RxViper/RxViper),
 * and others that I probably couldn't find.

 So there are already some sources to learn from, and it's great if you liked and wanted to adopt one of these!

 Looking in the samples you can see that everyone has it's own interpretation of VIPER.
 As you can see, there isn't much about VIPER in the Android society, and this concept still isn't monolithic throughout developers so I feel like there is yet a lil bit of a room for me.

-Personally, in first two samples I somehow feel the lack of an architecture-enforced Router / Routing (correct me if I'm wrong of course).
-The following two ones, unfortunately, have only presentations with not much text that describes their usage what makes it not so easy to start using them.That's why I decided to publish some articles about general VIPER and [Moviper][moviper] usage and features.
+Personally, in first two samples I somehow feel the lack of an architecture-enforced Router/Routing (correct me if I'm wrong of course).
+The following two ones, unfortunately, have only presentations with not much text that describes their usage what makes it not so easy to start using them.
+That's why I decided to publish some articles about general VIPER and [Moviper][moviper] usage and features.

-I discovered mentioned articles after I have started developing my VIPER library, [Moviper][moviper], and I perceive the roles of the VIPER components in a slightly different perspective.
+I discovered mentioned articles after I have started developing my VIPER library - [Moviper][moviper] - and I perceive the roles of the VIPER components in a slightly different perspective.
 You can check out [Moviper][moviper] to investigate the differences for now, in later posts I will describe my feeling of this architecture in details.

 Stay tuned!